zyune/CS5800_algorithem/assignment2/assignment2.md

 > ![output](https://github.com/zyune/CS5800_algorithem/blob/main/assignment2/screenshoot/p3s1.png)

 ## solution 2

+- The use of heap to solve the smallest/ biggest is very easy to figure out.
+Because the top element of a max heap is the biggest , and the top element of min heap is the smallest

 I solved the same question on leetcode on Dec 6th 2021, where I use heap to solve the problem.https://github.com/zyune/data_structure_python/blob/main/heap/Medianfinder.py